jessebmiller/fern/design-thoughts.md

 # Some thoughts on design

-This document is intended as a rough early draft of my thinking about the design and goals of fern and the system architecture
+This isa rough early draft of my thinking about the design and goals of fern and the system architecture

 ## Fern manages names for the things you do